-"Yield to Heels" campaign aims to curb number of pedestrians hit on UNC Campus
+"Yield to Heels" campaign aims to reduce number of pedestrians hit on UNC campus

 The UNC Department of Public Safety offers the following safety tips: